jonathan-scholbach/multiglott/README.md

 __multiglott__ is a web application for a custom vocabulary trainer.
+I have written it as a training-project and still work on it as a means of recreational programming.
+It is basically taking [jargon](https://github.com/jonathan-scholbach/jargon) to the web.

 In order to install your own __multiglott__ application, rename the `.env-example` to `.env`: